-In the past 3 years Brazil has doubled its cotton acreage just by balancing the crop production mix with soy, corn and other grains.
-During this period, production increased from 1.3 million tons in the 2015/2016 crop to approximately 3 million tons in 2019/2020.
+In a few years, Brazil has doubled its cotton acreage just by balancing the crop production mix with soy, corn, and other grains.
+During this period, production increased from 1.3 million tons in the 2015/2016 crop to approximately 2.7 million tons in 2020/2021.

 Brazilian cotton crops rely on agriculture 4.0 and on mechanisms that include 100% automated harvesting, drones for area and climate monitoring, geostatistics software, and integrated systems.
 In addition, Abrapa provides periodic training for professionals in topics including management, monitoring, laboratory testing, and sustainability.

 With a combination of technology, close participation and commitment, Brazilian cotton with environmental responsibility and the social development of its communities, offering traceability, sustainability, quality, and year-round availability.

 data on Brazilian cotton for the 2020/2021 crop

 In recent years Brazil has ranked in the top 5 world producers, alongside China, India, USA, and Pakistan.